jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

-It's the reason the first bite of the cheesecake is so much better than the last, the reason a raise makes you happy the day you get it but not when months later after it allowed you to pay your bills, the reason one can easily develop a bad habit even when you've stopped enjoying it.
+It's the reason the first bite of the cheesecake is so much better than the last, the reason a raise makes you happy the day you get it but not when months later after it allowed you to pay your bills, the reason one can easily develop a bad habit even when you've stopped enjoying what it is it.
 You simply stop being happy over something.

 Those who have studied hedonic adaptation have found one thing is particular is vulnerable to hedonic adaptation: _romantic and sexual fulfillment_.

-It's the reason certain suitable people who claim to desire marriage instead wind up in a series of whirlwind romances that peter out within the year.
+It's the reason certain suitable people who claim to desire marriage instead wind up in a series of whirlwind romances that peter out year after year.
 If you luck into someone who is totally sexually fulfilling, that feeling will last six to twelve months.
 After that, you'd better hope you still actually like the person you're banging.